 Many processors offer the Clover POS for $1,000 or less.
-While not cheap, the attractive design and convenient features have some businesses deciding that it’s worth the expense, while other businesses prefer the lower cost and portable Clover Mini or Clover Mobile systems.
+While not cheap, the attractive design and convenient features have some businesses deciding that it’s worth the expense, while other businesses prefer the lower cost and smaller Clover Mini.

 However, the Clover comes with a big “but” and here it is: It looks nice and works well, but if you purchase a Clover POS through your processor, you can only use it with that processor.
 Since the average business switches processors every couple years (or less) this fact cannot be stressed enough.